balazscsaba2006/craft3-cookiebot/README.md

-# CookieBot for Craft3
+# CookieBot for Craft3 and Craft4

-CookieBot integration into Craft CMS 3.
+CookieBot integration into Craft CMS 3 or 4.

 ## Requirements
-This plugin requires Craft CMS 3.0.0-RC1 or later.
+This plugin requires Craft CMS 3.0.0 or later.

 ## Install